-Parents or carers of a child involved should be told about the allegation as soon as possible if they do not already know of it.
+Parents or carers of a child or children involved should be told about the allegation as soon as possible if they do not already know of it.
 However, where a Strategy Discussion is required, or Police or Children's Social Care need to be involved, the employer should not do so until those agencies have been consulted and have agreed what information can be disclosed to the parents or carers.
-Parents or carers should also be kept informed about the progress of the case, and told the outcome i.e. whether substantiated or not.
+Parents or carers should also be kept informed about the progress of the case and told the outcome where there is not a criminal prosecution i.e. whether substantiated or not and should be told the disciplinary outcome in confidence.
 Where there is a criminal investigation, the Police have a responsibility to keep a victim informed, and any prosecution is in the public domain, however they cannot be told the outcome of any disciplinary or other internal process.
 Where the allegation is against a teacher, parents and carers should also be made aware of the prohibition on reporting or publishing allegations about teachers.
 If parents or carers wish to apply to the court to have reporting restrictions removed, they should be told to seek legal advice.